GraemeMalcolm/xyz/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

     ![The develop hub is highlighted.](images/develop-hub.png "Develop hub")

-2. Download the Jupyter notebook for this exercise from <https://github.com/ctesta-oneillmsft/xyz/tree/main/Allfiles/synapse-apache-spark-notebooks/Lab%202%20-%20Explore%20with%20Spark.ipynb>.
+2. Download the Jupyter notebook for this exercise from [**here (Lab 2 - Explore with Spark.ipynb)**](../../Allfiles/synapse-apache-spark-notebooks/Lab%202%20-%20Explore%20with%20Spark.ipynb).
 This will download a file named `Lab 2 - Explore with Spark.ipynb`.

     The link will open the contents of the file in a new browser window.
 Select **Save As** in the File menu.
 By default, the browser will attempt to save this as a text file.
 If you have the option, set `Save as type` to **All files (*.*)**.
 Make sure the file name ends with `.ipynb`.